 Biographies of guest speakers who are delivering a talk on the MSc in Medical Leadership in the next academic year.
 Students on the course benefit from hearing about the guest speakers experience as a leader and how their career as a leader has developed.

-David is the clinical vice president of the Royal College of Physicians – the senior elected officer leading work on clinical quality.
-In addition to his day job as a consultant geriatrician and acute general physician at the Royal Berkshire Hospital, he is a senior visiting fellow at the King’s Fund, past president of the British Geriatrics Society, former Department of Health national clinical director for older people, and visiting professor at City University, London.
-He writes a weekly freelance column for the BMJ and professionally for other publications.
-He has led services and directorates as a consultant in two trusts.
-He has personally benefited from master’s degrees in health leadership and health management.
+David is the clinical vice president of the Royal College of Physicians (RCP) – the senior elected officer leading work on clinical quality – and is a consultant geriatrician and acute general physician at the Royal Berkshire Hospital.
+He is also a senior visiting fellow at the King’s Fund, visiting professor at City University, London and writes a weekly freelance column for the BMJ.

 He is a graduate of the University of Manchester and the University of Southampton, a fellow of the Royal College of Surgeons of England and a fellow of the Royal College of Physicians of London.

 Professor Terence Stephenson is the Nuffield Professor of Child Health at the Institute of Child Health, University College London and co-director of the Children’s Policy Research Unit.
 He is an honorary consultant in paediatrics at UCL Hospital and Great Ormond Street Hospital London, and as a researcher covering mainly the physiology of early life and acute and chronic paediatric illness, has published over 275 peer reviewed papers, editorials and chapters.